 The disclosure or publication of student information is governed by the policies of the District Board of Trustees of NFCC within the framework of state and federal laws, including the Family Education Rights and Privacy Act passed in 1974.
 The written consent of the student is required for the disclosure or publication of any information that is personally identifiable and a part of the educational record.
 Prior consent of the student is not required for disclosure of the educational record defined by NFCC as "Directory Information" which may be released by the College.

 Directory information includes:

 Name

 - Address

-- Classification (part-time/full-time) Date of Birth
+- Telephone number

-- Major Field of study
+- Classification (part-time/full-time)

-- Dates of attendance
+Date of Birth

-Degrees and awards received
+- Program of study